British Asians in association football: Organisations

 In January 2012 the inaugural Asian Football Awards were held.

 Racism

 In April 2019 British Asian footballers spoke out about the racist abuse they had encountered.
 In August 2019 Yan Dhanda said that the racism he has encountered as a British Asian footballer inspires him to play his best.

+In March 2024, British Asian football fans spoke out about the racism they experience on social media.

 List of British Asian footballers

 The following is a list of notable British Asian footballers – those who have participated at professional or international level – organised by ethnic heritage.

 In popular culture

 The 2002 film Bend It Like Beckham deals with issues relating to British Asians in football.